rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

   and increasing/decreasing replication count should easily be performed in a click of a button.
-- In cases where it matters, the system should give administrators fine-tuned control, such as pinning specific masters and replicas to specific servers in the cluster.
+- In cases where it matters, the system should give administrators fine-tuned control, such as pinning specific primary and secondary replicas to specific servers in the cluster.
 - Information about the cluster and all operations on the cluster should be programmatically accessible.